Lefebo/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
-Build modern data warehouse with sql server.
-Building the Data Warehouse (Data Engineering)
-Project Requirements
-Building the Data Warehouse (Data Engineering) Objective
+**SQL Server Data Warehouse Project**
+**Project Overview**

-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+This project focuses on the design and development of a modern Data Warehouse using SQL Server.
+The goal is to consolidate sales and operational data from multiple source systems into a structured, high-performance data warehouse optimized for analytical reporting and business intelligence.

-Specifications
+**Objective**

+Develop a robust and scalable Data Warehouse that:

+Integrates data from multiple source systems (ERP and CRM).

+Ensures high data quality and consistency.

+Provides a clean, unified schema for analytics and reporting.

+**Key Features**
+**1. Data Integration**

-Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+Consolidates data from ERP and CRM systems provided as CSV files.

-Data Quality: Cleanse and resolve data quality issues prior to analysis.
-Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
-Scope: Focus on the latest dataset only; historization of data is not required.
+Maps source data into standardized staging (Bronze), cleansing (Silver), and curated (Gold) layers.

+Resolves data quality issues such as duplicates, missing values, and inconsistent formats.

+**2. Schema Design**

+Implements a Bronze-Silver-Gold architecture:

+Bronze Layer: Raw, unprocessed data directly from source systems.

+Silver Layer: Cleaned, transformed, and integrated data.

+**3. Documentation & Maintenance**

-Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+Provides clear documentation of database structure, schemas, and ETL procedures.
-BI: Analytics & Reporting (Data Analysis)
-Objective
-Develop SQL-based analytics to deliver detailed insights into:

-Customer Behavior
-Product Performance
-Sales Trends
-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+Supports ongoing maintenance, version control, and scalability for future enhancements.

+Gold Layer: Curated tables and views ready for analytics and reporting.

+Supports both fact and dimension tables for structured analytics.

+**Technologies Used**

+SQL Server / T-SQL

+Bulk Insert / ETL Procedures

+Database Schema Management (Bronze, Silver, Gold layers)

+Data Validation and Transformation Techniques